Programming-Project-2021-22/course-project-irenejosephine/README.md

 ## 1. About

-The target of our project was to create a desktop app that recreates a closet.
-The user has its own account and can manage the items in the wardrobe creating also outfit that combine different items.
-The search bar, a menu on the left of the homepage and the filters of the research allow the user to find the exact item he/she is looking for.
+The target of our project was to developed a app to create a digital version of our closet to have it always with us and to solve the problem of all people "I have nothing to wear !".
+This app help the user organize all of the pieces of clothing present in his/hers wardrobe.

-We wanted to create something that can be usefull to keep track of all items present in someone's wardrobe.
+The menu bar on the top help to navigate the app, in addition the filters of the research allow the user to find the exact item he/she is looking for.

 ### 1.1.
 Demo